Cypher1983/beaconx/README.md

 **The Official Monitoring Signal for WatchTowerX.**

-BeaconX is a lightweight Laravel package designed to be installed on client applications.
-It gathers critical system health metrics and transmits them back to your central **WatchTowerX** hub.
+BeaconX is a comprehensive Laravel package designed to be installed on client applications.
+It gathers extensive system, application, and infrastructure health metrics and transmits them back to your central **WatchTowerX** hub for monitoring and alerting.

 ---